-Overall, the evaluation will consider three levels: 1. organization – setting living environment housing and workshops, 2. intermediary level or professionals (health team: health coordinators, group leaders, social workers) and 3. the primary target group – people with disabilities (employees/residents in sheltered workshops).
-In each case, specific, suitable instruments are developed for the survey and a complementary mix of methods is selected, which allows the interrelationship of effects at the structural, process and outcome levels to become apparent.
+1. organisation – the setting of the living environment of the residential facility and the workshop, 2. intermediary level or professionals (health team: health coordinators, group leaders, social workers) and 3. the primary target group – people with disabilities (employees/residents in sheltered workshops).
+Specific, suitable instruments are developed for each survey and a complementary mix of methods is chosen that allows the interrelationship of effects at the structural, process and outcome levels to become apparent.

 Duration: 10/2021 – 06/2024